solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 title: An unexpected acquaintance?
 Data Validation in R
 author: filipwastberg
 excerpt: R is popular programming language and is famous for statistical analysis and stunning visualizations.
 But it is not limited to those tasks, here we take a look how it can be used to do data validation on a Snowflake database.
-date: 2020-12-17 06:30:00 +0100
+date: 2020-12-16 06:30:00 +0100
 tags:
  - R
  - Data validation
  - Snowflake
  - ETL
 ---

+## Do Data Scientists do Data Engineering?

 Data Engineering is a common task for any Data Scientist.
 Sure, we rarely do the “real” Data Engineering, e.g. loading data from a business system into a relational database.
-Rather, we work with data that already is in a database, and sometimes (if we're lucky) is put there by a Data Engineer.
+Rather, we work with data that already is in a database, and sometimes (if we're lucky) it's put there by a Data Engineer.
 We usually transform this data into an analytical format from which we can derive aggregations, visualizations and statistical models.
-In the start of any Data Science project these jobs may not be of any significant concern but as your Data Science products get used more and more the importance of your data will increase.
+In the start of any Data Science project these, jobs may be simple and not always of any significant concern but as your Data Science products get used more and more the importance of your data will increase.

-Therefore it might be a good idea to invest some time into data validation.
+Therefore it might be a good idea for any Data Scientist to invest some time into data validation.
 There are many frameworks for data validation in different programming languages.
 But Data Scientists usually feel comfortable using tools they know, such as R and Python.
 R is a popular functional programming language for data analysis.
-However, even though data analysis is what R is famous for, the language is turing complete and can do a lot of things besides statistics.
-In this case we’ll use the R package `pointblank` that have made data validation and data quality controls ridiculously easy to do in R. And it’s not just easy, it’s really pretty too.
-And I love pretty things.
+However, even though data analysis is what R is famous for, the language can do a lot more besides statistics.
+In this post we’ll take a look at the R package [`pointblank`](https://github.com/rich-iannone/pointblank) that have made data validation and data quality controls easy to do in R. `pointblank` also produces pretty tables for your data validation steps, and I love pretty things.
+But there's more to the package than being easy and pretty, it's a serious tool for any Data Scientist who wants to get control over their data.

+## Using Snowflake in R

 Data can come in many formats, but for this blog post I’ll focus on databases and especially the increasingly popular database `Snowflake`.